-- The original big box, full price release can’t be completed because a bug results in no oil leaks occurring on level 8.
-This was fixed for the budget edition.
+- The original big box, full-price release can’t be completed because a bug results in no oil leaks occurring on level 8.
+This was fixed for the budget edition (GBH needn’t cost you an arm and a leg!).
 You can also cheat your way past the glitch… if you can live with the shame! 😉

 The Mega Drive version is similarly poor in terms of visual trickery, whilst the superbly drawn and animated sprites and scenery, game-play mechanics and fun factor remain consistent between all versions:-

 - Water and sky backgrounds consist of solid blocks of single colours rather than gradients/variation.

 - No high score name entry rotary dial screen.